1337xRWK/1337xRWK/README.md

-# Hi, I'm Aral Roca
+# Hi, I'm R. Wijaya K / 1337xRWK

-I am Akshit Garg, an enthusiast currently hacking on some of my projects.
+I am R. Wijaya Kusumawardhana, an enthusiast currently hacking on some of my projects.

 I love to work with cryptography, interpreters, compilers and distributed systems and retro computers.
 I am proficient with [Elixir](https://elixir-lang.org),